Arts and Culture

 • Guidance and support of artwork creation from the Elders’ Guidance Circle and the Indigenous Placemaking Program coordinator.

-• Promotion through Library advertising streams (website, publications, programming).
+• Promotion through library advertising streams (website, publications, programming).

 • A permanent installation in a recognized community public space.